 Set in nineteen-eighties Tehran during the almost decade-long span of the Iran-Iraq War, horror thriller Under the Shadow (2016) follows a mother and daughter as they struggle to cope with the terrors of the post-revolutionary period, only to find that a mysterious evil haunts their home.

-A post-screening discussion with UCSB Alumnus Nate Bolotin (Partner at XYZ Films) and Lucan Toh (Producer) will be moderated by Anna Brusutti, who teaches in the Department of Film and Media Studies.
-The Q&A will focus on contemporary global issues of financing and distribution.
+A post-screening discussion with UCSB Alumnus Nate Bolotin (Partner at XYZ Films) and Lucan Toh (Producer) was moderated by Anna Brusutti (Film and Media Studies, UCSB).
+The Q&A focused on contemporary global issues of financing and distribution.

 Partner at XYZ Films Nate Bolotin

 Nate Bolotin co-founded LA-based film production, financing and sales company XYZ Films with partners Nick Spicer and Aram Tertzakian in 2008.
 Prior to starting XYZ, Nate was an executive at The Collective where he focused on structured film finance deals and sales.
 With 10 years+ experience working in independent film, Nate has been involved in the production, financing and licensing of 200+ independent feature films.
 Nate received a B.A. in Business Economics and a B.A. in Film Studies from U.C.
 Santa Barbara in 2005.
 He received a Masters of Fine Arts for the UCLA’s Producers Program in 2007.